CodyNicholson/Backend_Development_Notes/howToMakeMarkdownFiles.md

 ###Block Quotes

-You can put test in a Block Quote by putting a '>' at the begining of the line, this will make that line stand out more
+You can put test in a Block Quote by putting a '>' at the begining of the line, this will make that line stand out more.
+Using block quotes is good because it wraps text, unlike code and sysntax highlighting

 Syntax example: